valmikirao/curl_arguments_url/README.md

 # And copy the OpenAPI spec into ~/.carl/open_api to get the completions and curl-building working
 % cp open_api-spec.yml ~/.carl/open_api

+# if parsing of the open_api files is too slow for you, you can try installing the ryaml (Rust Yaml) extension.
+I
+# didn't include this by default because I'm afraid it might not install correctly on certain systems, but it's much
+# faster
+% pipx install 'curl_arguments_url[ryaml]'

 ```

 ### Examples